Shaving: Electric shaving

 The electric shaver (electric razor) consists of a set of oscillating or rotating blades, which are held behind a perforated metal screen which prevents them from coming into contact with the skin and behaves much like the second blade in a pair of scissors.
-When the razor is held against the skin, the whiskers poke through the holes in the screen and are sliced by the moving blades.
+When the razor is held against the skin, the hairs poke through the holes in the screen and are sliced by the moving blades.
 In some designs the blades are a rotating cylinder.
 In others they are one or more rotating disks or a set of oscillating blades.
 Each design has an optimum motion over the skin for the best shave and manufacturers provide guidance on this.
 Generally, circular or cylindrical blades (rotary-type shaver) move in a circular motion and oscillating blades (foil-type shaver) move left and right.
 Hitachi has produced foil-type shavers with a rotary blade that operates similarly to the blade assembly of a reel-type lawn mower.
 The first electric razor was built by Jacob Schick in 1928.

-The main disadvantages of electric shaving are that it may not cut the whiskers as closely as razor shaving does and it requires a source of electricity, usually a rechargeable battery.
+The main disadvantages of electric shaving are that it may not trim hair as closely as razor shaving does and it requires a source of electricity, usually a rechargeable battery.
 The advantages include fewer cuts to the skin, quicker shaving, and no need for water and lather sources (a wet shave).
 The initial cost of electric shaving is higher, due to the cost of the shaver itself, but the long-term cost can be significantly lower, since the cutting parts do not need replacement for several months and a lathering product is not required.
 Some people also find they do not experience ingrown hairs (pseudofolliculitis barbae, also called razor bumps), when using an electric shaver.

-In contrast to wet shaving, electric shave lotions are intended to stiffen the whiskers.
+In contrast to wet shaving, electric shave lotions are intended to stiffen hair.
 Stiffening is achieved by dehydrating the follicles using solutions of alcohols and a degreaser such as isopropyl myristate.
 Lotions are also sold to reduce skin irritation, but electric shaving does not usually require the application of any lubrication.
 This is called Dry Shaving.

 Mechanical shavers powered by a spring motor have been manufactured, although in the late 20th century they became rare.
 Such shavers can operate for up to two minutes each time the spring is wound and do not require an electrical outlet or batteries.
 Such type of shaver, the "Monaco" brand, was used on American space flights in the 1960s and 1970s, during the Apollo missions.